Edgeworth expansion and large deviations for the coefficients of products of positive random matrices

-Note that for the norm cocycle $\log \|G_n v\|$ similar results have been established in \cite{XGL19a}.
-However, for the lower large deviations, the result was only proved for $q' < \lambda$ sufficiently close to $\lambda$.
-A longstanding open problem is to deal with the case of arbitrary $q' < \lambda$.
-In this paper we are able to solve this problem by applying our lower large deviation asymptotics for the coefficients $\langle f, G_n v \rangle$; see Theorem \ref{Thm-Petrov-Norm-cocycle}.
-As other applications of our large deviation results for the coefficients, we also deduce new results on local limit theorems with large deviations for the coefficients, and large deviation bounds for the spectral radius $\rho(G_n)$ of $G_n$; see Theorems \ref{Thm_LLT_03} and \ref{Thm_LDSpectPosi}.
+It is worth noting that analogous results for the norm cocycle $\log \|G_n v\|$ have been demonstrated in \cite{XGL19a}.
+However, for the lower large deviations, these findings have only been established for $q'$ less than but sufficiently close to $\lambda_{\mu}$.
+An enduring open question pertains to the case where $q' < \lambda_{\mu}$ is entirely arbitrary.
+In this paper, we successfully tackle this issue by applying our lower large deviation asymptotics for coefficients $\langle f, G_n v \rangle$, as demonstrated in Theorem \ref{Thm-Petrov-Norm-cocycle}.
+Additionally, our large deviation results lead to new findings regarding local limit theorems with large deviations for coefficients, as well as large deviation bounds for the spectral radius $\rho(G_n)$ of $G_n$, as presented in Theorems \ref{Thm_LLT_03} and \ref{Thm_LDSpectPosi}.